DiamondLightSource/python3-pip-skeleton/main/_sources/explanations/why-pre-commit.rst.txt

       }
     }

-This had the advantage that a ``pipenv run tests`` run in CI would catch and report all test failures, but made each run take longer than it needed to.
+This had the advantage that a ``pytest tests`` run in CI would catch and report all test failures, but made each run take longer than it needed to.
 Also, flake8 states that it `does not have a public, stable, Python API
 <https://flake8.pycqa.org/en/latest/user/python-api.html>`_ so did not